 |Send mail||‘Fires on all emails sent from your account, including “Lost password” mails etc. Useful to send mail through your own server.
 Email will no longer be sent by us if this webhook is active.
 More information.|

-|Fires on Reminders or Follow ups.
-The reminder or follow up will no longer be sent by us if its webhook is active.|
+|Fires on Reminders or Follow-ups.
+The reminder or follow-up will no longer be sent by us if its webhook is active.|

 Event and role fields

-You may want to filter events, for example, to only send a message if an appointments is deleted by a user and not by the administrator.
+You may want to filter events, for example, to only send a message if an appointment is deleted by a user and not by the administrator.
 The “event” and “role” fields included in the default fields can be used to construct such a filter, see the tables below for the possible values these fields can contain.

 |Trigger||Possible values of the “event” field|